 The note is just one piece of royal memorabilia up for auction at Chippenham Auction Rooms in Wiltshire, England on April 23, 2016.”

 Canada Welcomes Prince Philip For A Short Visit

-Back in 2013, the Duke of Edinburgh, was in Toronto for a “private working visit”—sans his wife, the Queen!—to commemorate the 200th anniversary of the Battle of York.
+Back in 2013, the Duke of Edinburgh, was in Toronto for a “private working visit”— sans the Queen! — to commemorate the 200th anniversary of the Battle of York.